vivek-v-rao/GARCH-SV-ACF/README.md

-# Analytic formulas (kurtosis + dependence of squared/absolute returns)
+### Analytic formulas (kurtosis + dependence of squared/absolute returns) for GARCH and SV processes

 This repository contains code that compares Monte Carlo estimates to *analytic* (or analytic + controlled approximation) formulas for: